denisg203/GoogleCalendarAutomation/README.md

 ⚙️ Features

-Weekly automatic updates — fetches the latest Manchester City fixtures
+🔄 Weekly automatic updates — fetches the latest Manchester City fixtures

-Google Calendar integration — creates or updates events seamlessly
+🗓️ Google Calendar integration — creates or updates events seamlessly

-mart sync — detects postponed or canceled matches and updates them accordingly
+🧠 Smart sync — detects postponed or canceled matches and updates them accordingly

-Secure — credentials and API keys are stored safely as GitHub Secrets (never exposed in the repo)
+🔐 Secure — credentials and API keys are stored safely as GitHub Secrets (never exposed in the repo)

-Fully automated — no manual intervention once configured
+☁️ Fully automated — no manual intervention once configured

-How It Works
+🚀 How It Works

 Fetch data from the Football-Data.org API for Manchester City (Team ID 65).